gabwithcli/ddd-kit/apps/finance-api/README.md

 cp .env.example .env
 ```

-Make sure the `DATABASE_URL` in the new `.env` file matches the credentials in `docker-compose.yml`.
+Make sure the `POSTGRES_DB_URL` in the new `.env` file matches the credentials in `docker-compose.yml`.
 The default values should work out of the box.

 ### 4. Start the Database
 This command uses Docker Compose to start a PostgreSQL database in a container.